-Complete this section if the funds your project/center allocated to program improvement activities in 2007 amounted to EITHER 30 percent or more of its direct costs OR at least \$100,000.
+Complete this section if the funds you allocated to program improvement activities in 2008 amounted to EITHER 30 percent or more of your project/center's direct costs OR at least \$100,000.

-ATE program guidelines state that program improvement "activities should enhance a curriculum in multiple ways, producing a coherent sequence of classes, laboratories, and work-based educational experiences that revitalize the learning environment, course content, and experience of instruction for students preparing to be science and engineering technicians.
+ATE program guidelines state that program improvement "activities should enhance a curriculum in multiple ways, producing a coherent sequence of classes, laboratories, and workbased educational experiences that revitalize the learning environment, course content, and experience of instruction for students preparing to be science and engineering technicians.
 The improved program leads students to an appropriate degree, certification, or occupational competency point and provides industry with a larger pool of skilled technicians."